 They know about the places that are reproduction habitats,

-Caption 31, Instinto de conservación - Parque Tayrona - Part 2
+Caption 31, Instinto de conservación - Parque TayronaPlay Caption

-We all know that irregular verbs are tricky.
+We all know that mastering irregular verbs like ser (to be) and ir (to go) can be tricky.
 Very often, however, we can take advantage of those special rules that make the learning process a bit easier.
-Today, we will explore the past tense of the irregular verbs ser (to be) and ir (to go).
+In this lesson, we will explore one of them: the ser and ir preterite conjugation!

 First of all, the good news: the verbs ser and ir share the same simple past conjugation!
-By simple past, we are referring to what is known in Spanish as pretérito perfecto simple or just pretérito (preterit).
-Let’s review the simple past conjugation of the verb ser:
+By simple past, we are referring to what is known in Spanish as pretérito perfecto simple or just pretérito (preterite).
+That being said, let’s review the ser and ir preterite conjugation of these two verbs.

 Yo fui | I was